Grants, Loans and Scholarships

 - Outside Scholarships

 Funding for Graceland University's student employment program comes from the Federal Work-Study program (FWS) and from Graceland University funds.
 Student employment is considered a type of financial aid.
 Campus employers are encouraged to give priority in hiring to students who have demonstrated financial need for employment by filing the FAFSA.
-Click here for more information.
+Visit the Student Employment page for more information.

 Net Price Calculator